backstage/backstage/plugins/chrome-ux-report/README.md

 Your Backstage app is now ready to use Google Chrome UX Report Plugin!
 When you start the backend of the app, you should be able to see
-`'Plugin Chrome UX Report has started'` in the logs.
-And then you can see these screens.
+`'Plugin Chrome UX Report has started'` in the logs and then you can see these screens.

 | List of metrics                                                                | Info about metric                                                                                   | Info about period                                                                                  |
 | ------------------------------------------------------------------------------ | --------------------------------------------------------------------------------------------------- | -------------------------------------------------------------------------------------------------- |